 The space and the walls also cause another problem – WiFi signal reception.

 My current setup has the router in the living area, which is central-ish to the rest of the house, but as soon as you step into my room, while connected, you will notice a significant drop in the signal strength and quality.
 Step into the “Game room” and you’ll almost loose signal completely.

 I’d been thinking for the best way to solve this problem, without making a mess or having to lay network cables around the house, when someone tossed me a box of NetPremise by VNTS to check out.
 NetPremise extends your data coverage by passing it through your existing electricity wiring.
-The box says it can transfer data over your electricity line at speeds of up to 200Mbps over a range of 300 meters.
-My internet isn’t that fast, nor my house that big, so there was no way to actually test this, however, what I did test and can report is that it works and it’s painless to setup.
+The box says it can transfer data over your electricity line at speeds of up to 200Mbps over a range of 300 meters and the best of all with a very cheap broadband.
+On the other hand my internet isn’t that fast, nor my house that big, so there was no way to actually test this, however, what I did test and can report is that it works and it’s painless to setup.

 The box comes with two Network Extenders which are roughly the size of a generic adapter and work pretty much the same way a string phone works for those who can remember their basic science.
 One end plugs to the router and then to a close by socket and then transmits your data over your house’s electric wiring then you can set the second one up in whatever room you’d love to get better reception in, to receive the transmission from the first and connect to that one either via cable or Wirelessly.
 (Each of the network extenders pretty much acts like a mini router themselves, allowing you to connect via LAN cable, or wirelessly.